Strategies for Trauma Awareness and Resilience-STAR Training June 11-15, 2014

 2. Examined the links between unhealed trauma and cycles of victimhood and violence and described how you have seen these cycles operate in your own situation.

-3. Studied STAR's integrated trauma healing model, analyzed it in light of your experiences, and identified ways to integrate it into your current life and work.
+3. Studied STAR's integrated trauma-informed healing model, analyzed it in light of your experiences, and identified ways to integrate it into your current life and work.

 4. Examined ways to build resilience and accompany individuals or groups on their healing journey by identifying personal and systemic trauma-informed interventions.